404coderCN/JerryIndustries.github.io/about.md

 ## About this site

 During my 5+ years at Cornell, I've done some interesting projects and some other crazy stuff.
 I though it would be fun to share some of these experiences.
-I jope you'll enjoy them too.
+I hope you'll enjoy them too.
 {:.lead}